-Afterwards, I was given an unexpected surprise.
+However, after my Toyota running was over, I was given an unexpected surprise.
 I was told I could try out the Ferrari F430 Spider.

 Ferrari F430 Spider

-As I headed gingerly down the pit lane towards the exit, I glanced around the cockpit and it all began to sink in – I was driving an actual Ferrari.
-Better yet, I was alone and I had a free race track ahead of me.
+As I headed gingerly down the pit lane towards the exit, it all began to sink in – I was driving an actual Ferrari.
+Better yet, I did not have anyone in the car telling me what to do and I had a free race track ahead of me.
 I had no preconceptions of how 500-odd horsepower might feel, especially in this weather.
-Track grip was low and here I was with 2.5x the horsepower under my right foot.
+As I had found out in the GT86, track grip was low and here I was with 2.5x more horsepower under my right foot.
 I had no plans to go totally nuts.

-Over the first few laps, I gradually built up the pace, initially staying well clear of the rev-limiter and not asking too much of the engine, brakes or tyres.
-As I got more comfortable, the car and me warmed up and I started to push it harder.
-By around my 3rd lap, I was ready to see what she could really do.
+Over the first few laps, I gradually built up the pace, staying well clear of the rev-limiter, braking early and not asking too much of the tyres.
+As I got more comfortable, the car and myself warmed up nicely and I felt I could push it harder.
+By around my 3rd lap, I was already confident to open her up fully.

-Pulling onto the 1.5km long start/finish straight, I pushed the loud pedal all the way down and unleashed the full might of the 4.3 litre V8 behind me.
-2nd gear, 3rd gear, 4th, 5th… The noise behind me was incredible!
+Pulling onto the 1.5km long start/finish straight, I put my foot down all the way and unleashed the might of the 4.3 litre V8 behind me.
+2nd gear, 3rd gear, 4th, 5th…What an amazing sound!
 Into Turn 1, I chose a sensible braking point, turned in and the car hit the apex perfectly.
 Gently feeding the power back on, I accelerated hard through the slight kink at Turn 2 and towards the ultra fast left at Turn 3.
-A light dab of the brakes, down a gear, turn in earlier than you might think, balance the throttle through the apex and power on out towards the never-ending 100R.
+A light dab of the brakes, down one gear, turn in earlier than you might think, balance the throttle through the apex to quash any understeer and power on out towards the never-ending 100R.